Stetson

 I've posted a page on Pam's and my newsletter blog where you can view and post messages for the 3-17th Cav in the comment section.
 I had some problems with the password protection so have opened it up for all as of today so you can post your messages.

 Please feel free to use it and show your support for the 3-17th Cav serving in Afghanistan today.
-You can leave your messages here.
+You can view the page here.

 Roger "Bear" Young